 Good day, comic-fans!

-Here at The 4th Wall, we like to review anything new and exciting that catches our eyes.
+We like to review anything new and exciting that catches our eyes.
 But our interest doesn’t stop there, no sir!
 We can recommend any of the classics to you in a heartbeat.
 Following in that sentiment, I’d like to review something of a classic for you good people.
 A simple opinion on one of the great works in the industry we know and love.

 Recently, I found myself having the opportunity to read Marvels.
 It’s a book consisting of five parts that follows the career of a photographer in New York City.
 The reader follows him from the start of his career until the very end.
 This doesn’t sound like much at first but would it liven it up for you if I mentioned he takes pictures of superheroes?
 That he was friends with a young J. Jonah Jameson?
 That he was a witness to almost every significant Marvel moment that ever happened in New York?
 I had a feeling that last one would get you.
 Marvels is a Marvel book (I wonder if anyone ever thought for just a second that it might be a DC book) written by Kurt Busiek and drawn by Alex Ross.